Forecasting Expert: 5 Current Forecasting Trends

 The interest for working with rolling forecasts have increased significantly over the years, yet many companies still haven’t let go of their traditional budgeting.
 Letting go of the traditional budget in favour of rolling and more dynamic budgeting and forecasting can bring some new challenges, but mostly a lot of new and more value creating possibilities.

 To be able to make informed decisions and build stable forecasting processes, it’s important to be aware of the opportunities and challenges that exist.
-Therefore, we have interviewed our planning expert Emelie Svensson about the 2022 report The State of Corporate Financial Planning.
-Below, she presents 5 trends in forecasting that you should be aware of in 2022!
+Therefore, we have interviewed our planning expert Emelie Svensson about the report The State of Corporate Financial Planning 2022.
+Below, she presents 5 trends in forecasting that you should be aware of!

 1. Increased demands for a continuously updated budget and forecast